Can I get life insurance if I have a bleeding disorder?

 Yes, you can secure life insurance if you have a bleeding disorder.
 Many people assume that life insurance is unaffordable or too difficult to obtain if you have a pre-existing medical condition or a health issue.
 However, this is not always the case.

-It’s possible that your monthly premiums will be more expensive (or loaded) if you have a bleeding disorder, as you may be considered as high risk (more likely to claim on your policy) by insurers.
-However, by comparing quotes and exploring the market, finding affordable life insurance to meet your specific needs is possible.
+Your monthly premiums may be higher if you have a bleeding disorder, as insurers may classify you as high risk, meaning you are more likely to claim on your policy.
+However, by comparing quotes and exploring different options in the market, you can find affordable life insurance that meets your needs.

 What is life insurance?